 Perhaps most exciting of all, is that school students are moving into careers themselves.

-We have a school alumni which includes young people studying medicine, nursing, radiography, teaching, civil engineering, electrical engineering, computers and more.
+The schools have a school alumni which includes young people studying medicine, nursing, radiography, teaching, civil engineering, electrical engineering, computers and more.
 It is truly amazing what can be done if enough people get together and help.
-I am so excited about our plans and how relatively small amounts of money as donations can bring about enormous change.
-I look forward to welcoming you as a member of the Q•Learning Nepal family.
+I am so excited about our plans for funding educational improvements and how relatively small amounts of money as donations can bring about enormous change.
+I look forward to welcoming you as a member of the Q.Learning Nepal Trust CIO family.

 You Can Get Involved Today